sicpa-dlab/openid4vc-rs/README.md

 # OpenID for Verifiable Credentials

-This repository contains a Rust implementation the [OpenID for Verifiable Credentials](https://openid.net/openid4vc/) specifications.
+This repository contains a Rust implementation and gRPC bindings of the [OpenID for Verifiable Credentials](https://openid.net/openid4vc/) specifications.
 The specifications that are currently implemented, or in progress of being implemented are:

 - An implementation of the [openid4vci
   specification 1.0 - Draft